Sex-ratio imbalance in China: Sex-selective abortion

 Son preference, the one-child policy, and prenatal sex-identifying technology have aided the spread of prenatal discrimination in parts of China where abortion is legal.
+Due to the fact that too many female fetuses are aborted, China's law prohibits the testing of the gender of the fetus.
+However, many families would send the blood samples of pregnant women to Hong Kong for gender testing, as the law in Hong Kong does not prohibit such practices.
 Sex-selective abortive procedures result in excess of male births, which then significantly skew sex ratios within a population.
 According to China Statistics Press 2013, China's sex ratio at birth was 111 in 1990, 117 in 2001, 121 in 2005 and 119 in 2010.
 Approximately 37-45% of China's missing women may have gone missing prior to birth.
 Researchers found that sex-selective abortions can create long-term social problems within populations.
 A dearth of women may be detrimental to gender equality: reduced populations of women wield reduced civic power.
 In regions where marriage is essential to social advancement, a shortage of brides and mothers may lead to increased kidnappings, forced marriages, and violence.

 Some argue that sex-selective abortion has benefits.
 Access to prenatal sex determination increases the desired birth of sons, thereby reducing post-birth discrimination against and abandonment of girls.
 India, South Korea and China have all reported lower female mortality in the last decade.
 It has also been argued that the scarcity of women leads to a greater valuing of the women who are born; their social status is heightened as a result.
 Sex-selective abortion also empowers mothers to choose the sex of their child; due to son preference, a woman may gain familial recognition through her ability to produce a son.